Ads.txt management in DFP

 To update ads.txt information for a given domain, click the Fix link for that row to open a dialog window to edit the ads.txt file.
 This opens the version of the file most recently crawled by Google.
 Validate your syntax, download the new information and save it to your ads.txt file, and share the file with your webmaster to upload to your root domain.

 Our system automatically checks for new and updated ads.txt files.
 If you update or remove a file, it may take up to 24 hours for our system to register your changes.
+If the crawler receives a soft 404 error, server error, DNS resolution error, or a request timeout, the file may not be re-crawled for the next 24 hours.
+These are usually temporary errors, and in most cases the file should be available upon the next re-crawl.

 Here are some reasons why the "Ads.txt" page might list a domain name that you don't recognize: